pymygitaccount/symon-game/README.md

 # symon-game
-This is the Symon game , created using HTML, CSS &amp; JavaScript.
+This is the Symon game, created using HTML, CSS and JavaScript.
+Demo project for purpose.